MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_06_Lab6_Ex7_Validate_Alerts_And_Attacks.md

 	At the bottom of this page, you have the option to navigate to some training on how to avoid being phished in the future.
 Select the **Go to training** button.
 This opens a new tab in your browser that displays training information on Web Phishing.

 5. In your Edge browser, select the tab containing Holly's Outlook mailbox.
-Note the additional email that arrived in her Inbox - this is a legitimate email that was sent to Holly when she logged into the bogus sign-in window and fell victim to the simulated spear phishing attack.
-This email was sent because you configured the simulated spear phishing attack
+Note the additional email that arrived in her Inbox from the Security and Compliance Team.
+This is a legitimate email that was sent to Holly when she logged into the bogus sign-in window and fell victim to the simulated spear phishing attack.
+When you configured the simulated spear phishing attack, one of the options you selected was to send a weekly Microsoft default training reminder notification to users who fell for the attack.

-7. Leave the Outlook tab open for Lynne's mailbox in your Edge browser.
+6. Leave the Outlook tab open for Lynne's mailbox in your Edge browser.
 Do **NOT** sign out or close it.
 You will access Lynne's mailbox on LON-CL2 in the next task.

-8. Switch back to **LON-CL1**.
+7. In your Edge browser, if you have the **Attack simulation training** tab open, then select it now.
+Otherwise, select the tab containing your Microsoft Defender portal, and in the navigation pane, select **Attck simulation training**.

-9. In LON-CL1, in your Edge browser session where you are logged in as Holly Dickson, you should still be on the **Attack simulation training** page.
-If the **PhishingTest1** simulation does not appear in the **Recent Simulations** list, select the **Refresh** icon to the left of the URL on the address bar.
-The **PhishingTest1** simulation should now appear.
-Select the **PhishingTest1** simulation to view the diagnostic results that were captured for this simulation.
+8. On the **Attack simulation training** page, select the **PhishingTest1** simulation to view the diagnostic results that were captured for this simulation.

-10. A **PhishingTest1** page should appear.
+9. A **PhishingTest1** page should appear.
 Review all the information collected for this simulated attack.
 When you're finished, select the **X** in the upper right-hand corner of the window to close it.

-11. Leave your browser open in LON-CL1 and do not close any of the tabs.
+10. Leave your browser open in LON-CL1 and do not close any of the tabs.

 ### Task 5: Review the Drive-by URL attack results